Pikminwhite/DELTARUNEAP/worlds/deltarune/docs/en_DELTARUNE.md

 #### Neutral Route

-Choosing Neutral Route don't add any location about recruits.
-You're expected to progress during the main storyline.
+Choosing Neutral Route doesn't add any recruit/lost recruit locations.
+You're expected to progress during the main storyline, though.

 #### Weird Route

-Choosing weird route will add losing each recruit as location.
+Choosing Weird Route will add losing each recruit as location.
 It's not required to lose every recruit to finish a chapter but it's strongly recommended as important items could be behind.

 It's also expected to follow the Weird storyline.
 If you accidentally deviate, a special "relieved" sound cue will play letting you know that the route has been aborted.
 MAKE SURE TO LOAD A PREVIOUS SAVE IN THIS SITUATION.